George Packer Berry: Harvard Medical School tenure

-In 1949 Berry accepted an appointment as dean of Harvard Medical School, a position he would hold until 1965.
+In 1949, Berry accepted an appointment as dean of Harvard Medical School, a position he held until 1965.
 His personal style as dean was described in a Harvard Crimson tribute by Andrew Weil:

 "His contacts with students are minimal; his associations with Faculty men are often highly formal; and the great amount of time he spends away from the School is something of a standing joke."

-Despite this remote style of administration, he was a highly effective dean who modernized the institution by merging the medical school with seven teaching hospitals, forming the Harvard Medical Center.
-He completed the plans for the Francis A. Countway Library of Medicine, doubled the endowment of the Harvard Medical School, and assisted in the establishment of the Channing Laboratory.
+Despite this remote style of administration, he was a highly effective dean who modernized the institution by merging the medical school with seven teaching hospitals, forming Harvard Medical Center,. completing plans for the Francis A. Countway Library of Medicine, and doubling the size of Harvard Medical School's endowment. and assisted in the establishment of the Channing Laboratory.

 Honors and awards

 Berry was made a fellow of the American Academy of Arts and Sciences in 1950.
-He served as president of the American Association of Immunologists from 1939-1940 and of the Association of American Medical Colleges from 1951-1952.
+He served as president of the American Association of Immunologists from 1939 to 1940 and of the Association of American Medical Colleges from 1951 to 1952.
 After leaving his position at Harvard in 1965, Berry moved to Princeton as a charter trustee and advisor to the biology department.
 He was also a trustee of the American University in Beirut.

 Personal life

 Berry was married twice.
 He married his first wife, Elizabeth L'Estrange Duncan, in 1923, but she died from complications of measles three years later.
 He married Mariana Wilkinson in 1969.

-He died at the age of 87 in Princeton, New Jersey.
+Berry died at the age of 87 in Princeton, New Jersey.